capensisma/Herald/README.md

 ##### name (string) [required]

-The name of this courier, must be unique.
-This should be descriptive of how you want to use this courier.
-If is a general courier for `onsite` notifications you could call it `inAppCourier`.
+The name of this courier must be unique.
+This should be descriptive of how you want to use this courier, e.g. a general courier for `onsite` notifications could be called `inAppCourier`.
 However its more likely that you will want to have custom messages and transform functions.
-For example if you are notifying users of comments on a blog you may want to call it `newComment`.
+For example if you are notifying users of comments on a blog you may want to call it `newBlogComment`.

 ##### media (object) [required]

-This object should list each medium you wish to use along with any medium specific configurations. `onsite` does not have any configurations so you can just pass it an empty object.
-Each extension package will detail what kind of configurations you can use.
+This object should list each medium you wish to use along with any medium specific configurations. `onsite` does not have any configuration so you can just pass it an empty object.
+Each extension package will detail what kind of configuration you can use.
 Here is an example with `onsite` and `webNotifications`:

 ```js
 media: {